Deltares/Wflow.jl/docs/src/user_guide/step2_settings_file.md

 or to `dir_input` and `dir_output` if they are given.

 ## General time info
 Time information is optional.
-When left out, for each timestamp in the forcing netCDF Wflow will do computations, except for the first forcing timestamp that is considered equal to the initial conditions of the Wflow model (state time).
+When left out, for each timestamp in the forcing netCDF wflow will do computations, except for the first forcing timestamp that is considered equal to the initial conditions of the wflow model (state time).
 If you wish to calculate a subset of this time range, or a different timestep, you can specify a `starttime`, `endtime` and `timestepsecs` yourself.
 The `starttime` is defined as the model state time.
-In the TOML file settings below the `starttime` is 2000-01-01T00:00:00 (state time) and the first update (and output) of the Wflow model is at 2000-01-02T00:00:00.
+In the TOML file settings below the `starttime` is 2000-01-01T00:00:00 (state time) and the first update (and output) of the wflow model is at 2000-01-02T00:00:00.
 The `time_units` optional information is used by the `writer` of the model, for model output in netCDF format.
 The `calendar` option allows you to calculate in one of the different [CF conventions calendars](http://cfconventions.org/cf-conventions/cf-conventions.html#calendar) provided by